FormIt3D/autodesk-formit-360-windows-help-old/tool-library/materials.md

 ![](/tool-library/images/material_edit.png)

+## Purge Unused Materials

+Materials can significantly increase the size of your file.
+If you have materials that are not being used in the scene, you can use the Purge tool - located in the palette toolbar.

 ## Import Materials

-FormIt gives you access to the Autodesk Material Library so that you can import pre made materials to your models
+FormIt gives you access to the Autodesk Material Library so that you can import pre made materials to your models.

 ## Material translation to Revit